mrkaleArduinoLib/gbj_twowire/README.md

 <a id="isSuccess"></a>
 ## isSuccess()
 #### Description
-The method returns a flag whether the recent operation on the two wire bus was successful.
+The method returns a flag whether the recent operation on the two-wire bus was successful.

 #### Syntax
     boolean isSuccess();